-See the 2013 and 2014 WS summary reports for additional details.
+See the 2013 and 2014 Weighing Sector Meeting Summaries for additional details.

-Recommendation: No recommendation is being made at this time.
-A joint meeting of the Measuring Sector and Software Sector is planned in September 2015 to further consider the proposal as amended by the Software Sector and Weighing Sector during their joint meeting.
+No recommendation is being made at this time.
+A joint meeting of the Measuring Sector and SS is planned September 2015 to further consider the proposal as amended by the SS and WS during their joint meeting.
 This item also appears on the 2015 S&T Committee's agenda as a Developing item (agenda Item 310-1).
 The NIST Technical Advisor will provide an update on the progress of this item to the Sector.